Extracting total Amb programs from proofs: Implementation

-A sequential access of an infinite Gray code from left to right will diverge when it accesses $\bot$.
-However, since $\bot$ occurs at most once, if we evaluate two consecutive digits concurrently, then at least one of them is guaranteed to terminate.
-With this idea, we extract from a CFP-proof a concurrent algorithm that converts infinite Gray code to signed digit representation.
+In \cite{IFP}, the inclusion $\C \subseteq \G$ was proved in IFP and a sequential conversion function from signed digit representation to infinite Gray code extracted.
+On the other hand, a program producing a signed digit representation from an infinite Gray code cannot access its input sequentially from left to right since it will diverge when it accesses $\bot$.
+Therefore, the program needs to evaluate two consecutive digits concurrently to obtain at least one of them.
+With this idea in mind, we define a concurrent version of $\C$ as